Dsyko/meteor-node-csv/README.md

 	users = Users.find({})

-    //Pushing each user into the stream, If we could access the MongoDB driver we could convert the Cursor
+    //Pushing each user into the stream, If we could access the MongoDB driver we could
-    //into a stream directly, making this a lot cleaner. users.forEach(function (user) {
+    //convert the Cursor into a stream directly, making this a lot cleaner. users.forEach(function (user) {
         userStream.write(user); //Stream transform takes care of cleanup and formatting. count += 1;